divijkulshrestha/webapp_air_pollution_forecasting/README.md

 For more information about our project, check out the [original repository]().

-Deployed with ease using <insert name> below:
+Deployed with ease using Streamlit Community Cloud!
-Air Pollution Web App - https://pollution-forecast.herokuapp.com/
+Air Pollution Web App - https://breathe-easy.streamlit.app/
 The web app was built in Python using the following libraries:

     * streamlit